The information below is also shown on the Training Division page.

 Status Letters issued via mail as progressing in process or no longer under consideration (by September 13)

-Job Skills Test (in-state –September 20 - 21) & Background Packet Distribution if passing score is achieved on Job Skills Test
+Job Skills Test (September 20 - 21) & Background Packet Distribution if passing score is achieved on Job Skills Test

 Background Packets due back in Fire Administration on assigned date of the oral interview.